AuthCODE: A Privacy-preserving and Multi-device Continuous Authentication Architecture based on Machine and Deep Learning: Acknowledgment

-\begin{IEEEbiography}[{ }]{Pedro Miguel S\'anchez S\'anchez} received the M.Sc. degree in computer science from the University of Murcia.
+\bio{pedro_bw.png}Pedro Miguel S\'anchez S\'anchez received the M.Sc. degree in computer science from the University of Murcia.
 He is currently pursuing his PhD in computer science at University of Murcia.
-His research interests are focused on continuous authentication, networks, 5G, cybersecurity and the application of machine learning and deep learning to the previous fields.\end{IEEEbiography}
+His research interests are focused on continuous authentication, networks, 5G, cybersecurity and the application of machine learning and deep learning to the previous fields.\endbio

-\begin{IEEEbiography}[{ }]{Lorenzo Fern\'andez Maim\'o} received the M.Sc. and Ph.D. degrees in computer science from the University of Murcia.
+\bio{lorenzo_bw.jpg}Lorenzo Fern\'andez Maim\'o received the M.Sc. and Ph.D. degrees in computer science from the University of Murcia.
 He is currently an Associate Professor with the Department of Computer Engineering, University of Murcia.
-His research interests primarily focus on machine learning and deep learning applied to cybersecurity, and computer vision.\end{IEEEbiography}
+His research interests primarily focus on machine learning and deep learning applied to cybersecurity, and computer vision.\endbio